Kudiyon Ka Hai Zamana

-Kudiyon Ka Hai Zamana (Translation: It's a Woman's World) is a Bollywood comedy film directed by Amar Batula.
+Kudiyon Ka Hai Zamana (Translation: It's a Woman's Era) is a Bollywood comedy film directed by Amar Batula.
 Released on 5 January 2006, it stars Mahima Chaudhry, Rekha, and Ashmit Patel.
 The main premise revolves around four female friends and their problems with boyfriends and husbands.
 The film has been compared to Sex and the City.

 Plot

 Mayuri, Kanika, Natasha, and Anjali have been friends for many years.
 All of them come from very wealthy families.
 While Mayuri has been married four times, she still has feelings for her first husband, Girish, and keeps aloof from her current spouse, Akash; Natasha is married to Punit and is expecting a child; Kanika is preparing to marry Rahul; and Anjali, who is 24, is unmarried.
 All four constantly bet large sums of money on trivial issues, mostly involving men, but only Anjali keeps winning.
 On the eve of Kanika's marriage, she, along with Mayuri and Natasha, convinces Anjali to commit in writing that she will not get married until after she turns 25.
 Anjali agrees to this.
 Now her three friends get together and resolve to find men who will attempt to marry her before she turns 25.
 Accordingly, four men attempt to woo Anjali and try to win her heart.
 Anjali is subsequently willing to marry these men; however, prior to his agreement, she discovers the bet and subsequently refuses to marry any of the men.